 James Carville is an American political analyst, consultant, educator, and media personality.
 He flunked out of college, largely due to his ADHD.

-Gavin Newsom is Lieutenant Governor of California, ex-mayor of San Francisco, and a potential candidate for Governor of California in 2018.
+Gavin Newsom is the 40th Governor of California and was mayor of San Francisco.
 Diagnosed with dyslexia at age 5, he says reading aloud was “most humiliating… my self-esteem started to collapse.”

 Nelson Rockefeller was Vice President during the Gerald Ford administration and Governor of New York.
 He struggled with reading and writing due to dyslexia.
 In college, he woke up every day at 5 am to study.

-Ben Carson is an American neurosurgeon, best-selling author, and a 2016 presidential candidate.
+Ben Carson is an American neurosurgeon, U.S. Secretary of Housing and Urban Development, and a 2016 presidential candidate.
 He claims he was “the dumbest kid in his fifth grade class” due to dyslexia.